zeroknowledgediscovery/zedwiki/methods/Work with pgfplot colorbars.md

 # Work with pgfplot color bar

-## Get reverted colormap jet (or any colormap you may define)
+## Get inverted colormap jet (or any colormap you may define)
-It is not the most succinct solution to reverting a colormap but probably a more versatile one.
-In the following example, we want to have the original jet color bar, and an reverted jet color bar.
+In the following example, we want to have the original jet color bar, and an inverted jet color bar.
-We note that, all predefined colormap has a definition by a list of RGB 3-tuples, and hence if we can find the defining list, we can manually revert it.
+We note that, all predefined colormap has a definition by a list of RGB 3-tuples, and hence if we can find the defining list, we can manually invert it.

 According to [pgfplot manual](https://mirrors.concertpass.com/tex-archive/graphics/pgf/contrib/pgfplots/doc/pgfplots.pdf#page=194) (page 197), the jet colormap is equivalent to the RGB 3-tuples list
 ```